Mirror symmetry for very affine hypersurfaces: Toric geometry

 \section{Toric geometry}

 We recall here some standard notations and concepts from toric geometry; proofs, details, and further exposition can be found, \emph{e.g.}, in the excellent resources \cite{F, CLS}.

-Our notation is chosen to match the mirror symmetric setup of Section~\ref{subsec:setup}: in most of this paper we will be interested in a fixed toric variety $\bT$, with dense open torus $\TT_\CC$ whose character and cocharacter lattices are denoted by $M$ and $M^\vee,$ respectively.
+In most of this paper we will be interested in a fixed toric variety $\bT$, with dense open torus $\TT_\CC$ whose character and cocharacter lattices are denoted by $M$ and $M^\vee,$ respectively.
 When we must discuss another toric variety $\bT'$, we indicate the corresponding characters and cocharacters by $M(\bT')$ and $M^\vee(\bT'),$ respectively.
 In our review here we confine ourselves to the case of toric varieties; for toric stacks see \cite{BCS}.